Applying with a Disability

 Tips for the application process

-If you are blind or low vision, you may bring someone with you to your appointment.
-We have several assistive devices to help you complete your application.
+You may bring someone with you to your appointment.
+We have several assistive devices to help you complete your application and communicate with passport employees.

 All our agencies and centers are accessible to individuals who use wheelchairs or mobility devices.
 If you have questions about going to a passport acceptance facility, contact the facility.